Academic Advising & Support

 A good place to start your course planning is the BU Graduation Requirements Worksheet, which will help you figure out which courses to take to satisfy the basic requirements for your JD degree including:

 Please view the JD Student Handbook (which includes the Law Academic Regulations) for all requirements and law policies.
-It’s also a good idea to participate in the Faculty Connections Program, where you will be assigned a faculty mentor to assist you with academic advising.
+It’s also a good idea to participate in the Faculty Match Program, where you will be assigned a faculty mentor to assist you with academic advising.
 You will have many academic options to consider, including:

 General Course Selection Advice